frederic-perez/AmE-dictionary/data/idioms.md

 __fun and games__
 __funky__ :two::hammer: _With that mix, things get funky._
 __funny bone__ (crazy bone) A spot near the elbow bone that is very sensitive to the touch. _Ouch, I hit my funny bone._ _Effie bumped her crazy bone and made a horrendous face._
-__funny farm__ _slang_ A derogatory term for a psychiatric hospital or mental health facility. _I’m getting so burnt out that I feel like I’m losing my mind.
+__funny farm__ :two: _slang_ A derogatory term for a psychiatric hospital or mental health facility. _I’m getting so burnt out that I feel like I’m losing my mind.
 If I don’t take a vacation soon, I’ll be headed to the funny farm!_
 __funny feeling__ :two: An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances. _I have a funny feeling that this meeting isn’t going to end in our favor._
 __furball__ __1__ An animal, usually a pet. _I can’t wait to get home—I hate to be away from my furballs for long!_
+__futz__ _v_ In James Ellroy’ novels, “futz” is a verb that means to waste time, to mess around, or to fiddle with something without really accomplishing anything.
+It’s often used to describe a character who is procrastinating or avoiding doing something important or necessary.
+__fuzz__ :two: _slang_ The police. _Come on, we’ve got to get out of here before the fuzz show up and bust us!_
 __gab__ __1__ _v_ To talk or chat. _Geez, she’s been gabbing on the phone to her friend for an hour already._ __2__ _n_ Inane talk or gossip. _Don’t pay attention to what they’re saying—it’s all stupid gab._
 __gag me with a spoon__ An expression of disgust or annoyance.
 __gag order__ A court order prohibiting those involved in a case from public reporting of or commentary on its details. _Unfortunately, due to a gag order, we can’t provide any new information to the press about the trial until it is finished._